About Ocuflox (ofloxacin)

 Ocuflox side effects

-The side effects associated with taking Ocuflox are typically mild.
+• The side effects associated with taking Ocuflox are typically mild.
 Most Ocuflox side effects are associated with blurred vision.
-Ocuflox has some common side effects.
-They may include:
+Other side effects may include:

 Tell your doctor if you notice any of these side effects occur, or if you develop any other new or concerning symptoms.
-Ocuflox may be prescribed for children over one year of age.
+Ocuflox may be prescribed for children over one year of age for the treatment of bacterial eye infection or corneal ulcer.

 How to take Ocuflox